nocalhost/nocalhost.github.io/docs/config/config-deployment-spec.md

 ```

 Injecting global variables needs to be declared at the level of `application`.
-During the deploying process, it will inject the corresponding environment variables into all deployed `Deployment`, `DaemonSet`, `ReplicaSet`, `StatefulSet`, `Job`, and `CronJob`.
+During the deployment, it will inject the corresponding environment variables into all deployed `Deployment`, `DaemonSet`, `ReplicaSet`, `StatefulSet`, `Job`, and `CronJob`.

 :::tip Injecting variables supports two kinds syntax, which can be mixed

 - The first one is to declare key-value pairs directly
 - The second is to declare an env file relative to `config.yaml`, the content is line-by-line `Key=Value`:

 ```dotenv

 DEBUG=true
 DOMAIN=nocalhost.dev

 ```

 :::

 The priority of `env` is higher than that of `envFrom`